 Simple Crock Pot Hamburger Stew

-- Cover and cook on low 7 to 9 hours or on high for 3 to 4 hours, stirring occasionally.
+- Cover and cook on low for 5 to 6 hours or on high for 3 to 4 hours.